-Every year, close to 50 million Americans travel 50 miles or more from home for the July 4th holiday.
+Nearly 50 million Americans travel 50 miles or more from home every year for the July 4th holiday.
 And this year, I'll be one of them.

-I'm headed to a travel blogging conference the last week of June in Boston.
+I'm heading to a travel blogging conference in Boston in the last week of June.
 It'll be my first time in Boston, and I couldn't be more excited to explore one of the nation's oldest cities.

-I'm not one to get on a plane and visit just one place, so I thought why not add a stop in Nashville, another city I'm curious about, on my way home.
+I'm not one to get on a plane and visit just one place, so I thought, why not add a stop to celebrate the 4th of July in Nashville, another city I'm curious about, on my way home?

 New York City